Understanding Funeral Costs

 How much does a funeral cost and what is the most expensive part?

 Never be afraid to ask about costs – it is your right to understand the cost associated with different options so that you can make the decisions that are right for you.
+We would strongly encourage you know how much a funeral costs, before it takes place so that there are no surprises when you receive the final invoice.
+Your funeral director should send you up to date estimates throughout the arrangement process so that you are always fully informed and can make decisions accordingly.

 How funeral prices are structured